MichaelonGit/bot/README.md

 you can use your own website in line 19 don't forget to install all the requirt stuff using pip install discord.py discord.ext discord.utils and os you can add or change to code if you want make costum commands as well

+# Support
+This bot will be update untill 2024 discord tag : Michael9gamer#0978 if you need help send me a dm